ginstrom/paladin-novel/epub-master.md

 "Arm them from the guard posts," he ordered his team.
 "Marcus, you know the city.
 What's the fastest way to the main gate?"

 "Through the merchant quarter, but it'll be heavily guarded now that the attack's started."
 The former soldier studied Gond with sharp eyes.
 "You're him, aren't you?
-The one they call the Reluctant Paladin."
+The one they call Paladin's Rise."

 "I'm the one trying to end this," Gond said simply.
 "That's all that matters."